stuffedwombat/stuffedwombat.github.io/blogroll.md

 **11.02.23 - system and content**

+SYSTEM AND CONTENT

 Understanding how games work doesn't really help you to make your own.
 The creative process always overpowers abstract dichotomies and boiled-down observations.
 Actual action washes endless reflection away without effort.

 However, I can't stop myself from thinking and theorising, coming up with neat little dividers, happily pretending to compartmentalise the medium.
-Filling the idle time inbetween actual work.
+Filling the idle time in between actual work.

 The most inhabitable of these personal sandcastles deals with the sharp divide between systems and content.

 It's simple, really.

 Systems repeat.
-Content dissapears.
+Content disappears.

-A system will spit out endless gamestates.
+A system will spit out endless game states.
 They're all unique.

 - 10 randomly selected enemies spawn at random positions.
 - Your character jumps from x-position 1537 and touches down on x-position 1548.